 The court then reversed the conviction based on the prosecution's failure to disclose exculpatory information, including that Jones had received benefit for his testimony, that the prosecution failed to correct Jones's false testimony that he had received no benefit, that Jones had fabricated testimony and perjured himself when he claimed that he received no benefit for his testimony, and that Anthony's attorney had rendered ineffective assistance of counsel when he failed to conduct an adequate investigation.
 The prosecution later dismissed all charges and the court declared Anthony factually innocent.
-The prosecution later dismissed all charges and the court declared Anthony factually innocent.

 IV.
-THE STUDY
+The Study